AduraX/Hotel-Reviews/README.md

 ## Introduction

-This is an attempt to use text analytics and sentiment analysis to analyse Australian hotels, from four major cities (Canberra, Sydney, Melbourne and Brisbane), based on customers' opionions (on a numerical scale of 1-5) from [**TripAdvisor**](http://www.tripadvisor.com.au) website.
+This is an attempt to use text analytics and sentiment analysis to analyse Australian hotels, from four major cities (Canberra, Sydney, Melbourne and Brisbane), based on customers' reviews (on a numerical scale of 1-5) from [**TripAdvisor**](http://www.tripadvisor.com.au) website.

 **Part 1:** Web scraping from TripAdvisor using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)